samuelrusterucci/erose/README.md

 `erose` is a Python package that automatically searches for dwarf galaxies in stellar catalogues.
 It requires minimal inputs:

 - star positions
+- star magnitudes (and their uncertainties)
+- empirical or theoritical isochrone

 and can process surveys such as DES on a current laptop in less than a day.